sanger-pathogens/seroba/README.md

 ## Output
-In the folder 'prefix' you will find a pred.tsv including your predicted serotype as well as en file called detailed_serogroup_info.txt including information about SNP, genes, and alleles that are found in your reads.
+In the folder 'prefix' you will find a pred.tsv including your predicted serotype as well as a file called detailed_serogroup_info.txt including information about SNP, genes, and alleles that are found in your reads.
 After the use of "seroba summary" a tsv file called summary.tsv is created that consists of three columns (sample Id , serotype, comments).